New ball

 dual-scoring system

-A dual-scoring system transforms each player on the field into dual-threat capable of hitting, running, dodging, defending, and scoring on both offense and defense in ways that have never been seen on a baseball field.
+A dual-scoring system transforms each player on the field into dual-threat capable of hitting, running, dodging, defending, and scoring on both offense and defense.

 No baselines